heroku/devcenter-java-quartz-rabbitmq/ARTICLE.md

 Press `Ctrl-C` to exit the app.

-If the `HelloJob` actually did work itself then we would have a runtime bottleneck because we could not scale the scheduler and avoid duplicate jobs being scheduled.
+If the `HelloJob` actually did work itself then we would have a runtime bottleneck because we could not scale the scheduler while avoiding duplicate jobs being scheduled.
 Quartz does have a JDBC module that can use a database to prevent jobs from being duplicated but a simpler approach is to only run one instance of the scheduler and have the scheduled jobs added to a message queue where they can be processes in parallel by job worker processes.

 Queuing Jobs with a RabbitMQ
 ----------------------------